 - Repeating So the Audience Can Hear: Hyacinth's phone conversations.

-- Rich Language, Poor Language: Hyacinth works hard at her RP to cover her naturally Midlands accent, which nevertheless can slip through when she's flustered.
+- Rich Language, Poor Language: Hyacinth works hard at her RP to cover her naturally Wirral accent, which nevertheless can slip through when she's flustered.

 - Right Under Their Noses: Poor Richard, who cannot help at all when Hyacinth wants to know if he would notice some holiday brochures left casually lying around.Richard: Hyacinth, it's no good asking me.
 I didn't even notice when your father was on fire.